-Arranging for Storm-Related Electrical Repairs
+Storm-related Electrical Repairs

-- Contact a Licensed Electrical Contractor to make repairs
+- Contact a Licensed Electrical Contractor to make repairs.

 - Once you have hired a Licensed Electrical Contractor:

-- ESA will inform the utility that it can reconnect; and
+- An ESA Inspector will confirm the power can be reconnected and will inform the utility that it can reconnect; and

 - The utility will reconnect when it is able to do so.